ARM-software/EndpointAI/Kernels/Research/Arm-2D/README.md

 ### 5.2 The Temporary Limitations

-- The library currently is developed and validated using Arm Compiler 6.
+- The library currently is developed and validated using Arm Compiler 6, Arm Compiler 5 and GCC.
 - The library currently can only be used in the C environment.
 C++ support will be added later.
 - The library currently only supports two specific colours, i.e. **RGB565** and **RGB888**
 - Anti-aliasing algorithms haven't been implemented yet.